BibianaFam/startbioinfo-wxs_pipeline/readme.md

 ---

 ## Notes
-This workflow is intended for training purposes.
-NOT optimized for large scale or clinical production analysis.
+This workflow is intended only for training purposes NOT optimized for large scale or clinical production analysis

 ---